XnThanh/61040-portfolio/assignments/assignment1.md

 3. Organization: Sometimes, I would like to look at what I did on a particular date, sometimes years back.
 Other times, I would like to see how I programmed a particular exercise, or a particular portion of my training cycle.
 This would require filtering by dates or exercises, which none of my current tracking methods have a good/visually appealing way of doing.

    **[not selected]** Insufficient differentiation.
 Probably all workout trackers are ordered by date, so a date filter won't save much more time than scrolling back.
 Many workout trackers have a search function (Ctrl+F in google sheets for a particular exercise might not be the best UI for filtering exercise, but it does the job).

+## Stakeholders

+**Zhuyin Typing**

+- Taiwanese children: elementary and middle school-aged children in Taiwan who are learning to type.

+- Foreign learners: Mandarin learners (foreigners or non-advanced heritage speakers) who want to learn Zhuyin for typing Chinese.
+They often have issues with remembering tones.

+- Chinese learners: native or advanced heritage Chinese speakers who are learning Zhuyin, either because they grew up knowing another input system such as Pinyin, or never learned to write/type.
+They don't have problems with remembering tones.

+- Teachers: teachers of the above three stakeholders

+- Taiwanese: native Taiwanese or those of Taiwanese heritage

+Taiwanese children, foreign learners, Chinese learners all suffer from lack of Zhuyin typing practice.
+Teachers may have interest in providing resources that can help their students learn and practice in their own time.
+Taiwanese may have interest in spreading their culture and language as Zhuyin is used solely in Taiwan and by Taiwanese outside Taiwan; besides writing traditional characters, Zhuyin plays a role in Taiwanese pop culture, as many slangs, puns, trends, and references to Taiwanese Hokkien (another language spoken in Taiwan) stems from Zhuyin.

+**Character Recognition**

+- Young native-speakers: elementary and middle school-aged children in Chinese-speaking countries who are still learning chinese vocabulary and new characters.

+- Foreign learners: Mandarin learners who are learning the pronounciation, writing, and meaning of a character all at the same time.

+- Heritage learners: those of Chinese heritage who can speak but not write

+- Native speaker: native Mandarin speakers

+- App developers: someone who develops apps or build learning tools

+- Curriculum designers: someone who designs educational curriculums

+Young native speaker, foreign learners, and heritage learners suffers from lack of consolidated resource that contains all similar-looking characters and being able to drill them.
+Native speakers suffers from learners making mistakes when reading, leading to misunderstanding or needing to correct learner.
+App developers may have interest in adding learning features to their platform.
+Curriculum designers may have interest in improving similar-character recognition in students.

+**Lack of task categorization**

+- Students: someone who needs to manage homework, campus jobs, meetings, clubs, and personal deadlines

+- Working professionals: someone who needs to manage deadlines of projects and work

+- Friends and family: someone who interacts with students and working professionals socially and personally

+- Collaborators: someone who works on shared tasks with students or working professionals

+Students and working professionals suffers from a variety of consequences if they miss deadlines.
+Friends and family suffer from having less time with, or having to deal with a stressed friend or family member.
+Collaborator suffer of inconvenience of their collaborator not managing their time well and affecting group productivity.